-Use the University Style Guide to learn how to maintain proper style in publications that will be shared with the public.
-It details how to refer to buildings on campus, list alumni, donors and professors, and reviews common grammatic challenges.
-View the University Style Guide »
+Use the University Style Guide to learn how to maintain proper style in communications that will be shared with the public.
+It details how to refer to buildings on campus, list alumni, donors and professors, and reviews common grammatical challenges.

-Campus communicators can turn to the Brand Guide to learn more about University messaging and visuals as well as its tagline.
-View the Brand Guide »
+Use the Seton Hall Brand Guide to learn more about University logos, symbols, colors, fonts and other visuals as well as messaging, positioning and our tagline.

 Below are two Seton Hall University-approved PowerPoint templates already developed for your use.
 If you have questions about these templates or need specific templates for a school or college, please email firstname.lastname@example.org.